TonyMeiDeveloper/ComputerAvailability/README.md

 4. Select the database you just created.
 Go to Privileges tab, add user and password for computer_availabilty database.
 5. Put statuschange.php and computers.php and images on your server.
 For my case for Ubuntu, at /var/www/html.
 I used SSH to connect to my server.
 6. Edit statuschange.php.
 Edit user and password.
 7. Edit computers.php.
 Edit user and password.
-You should edit the maps and put your maps and their url locations.
+You should edit the names of the SQL queries and the queries themselves.
+You should also edit the maps and their image src locations.
+Customize the script heavy with names of your locations, delete or add more maps, tabs for floors, etc.
 8. The perl scripts are run on the computers.
 Edit them both so it connects to http://yourdomain.edu/statuschange.php.
 9. Run the scripts.
 10. Check database to see if computers are added.
-Also manually edit their locations by percentages on the map and type of computer whether Mac or PC and floor which in this case, whether RaynorFirst, RaynorSecond, RaynorLower, RaynorMemorial.
+Also manually edit their locations (percentages, not px) on the map and type of computer whether Mac or PC and floor which in this case, whether RaynorFirst, RaynorSecond, RaynorLower, RaynorMemorial.
 11. Your map should display at http://yourdomain.edu/computers.php.
 12. Search online for tutorials on how to secure apache2 server and phpmyadmin and other things as well.
 For example, the PHP scripts have user and password information.
-You need to hide the contents of the PHP scripts.
+You need to hide the contents of the PHP scripts and/or other files.
 Or you can edit the Perl scripts and PHP scripts so where the Perl scripts can pass credentials information to the PHP scripts.